fast-programmer/outboxer/README.md

 ## Background

-**Outboxer** is Ruby's fastest and most reliable implementation of the [Transactional Outbox Pattern](https://docs.aws.amazon.com/prescriptive-guidance/latest/cloud-design-patterns/transactional-outbox.html).
+**Outboxer** is Ruby's fastest and most reliable implementation of the [transactional outbox pattern](https://docs.aws.amazon.com/prescriptive-guidance/latest/cloud-design-patterns/transactional-outbox.html).

 It addresses the [*dual write problem*](https://www.confluent.io/blog/dual-write-problem/) that can occur in event driven Ruby on Rails applications, where an SQL insert succeeds for an event row, but a Sidekiq job to handle this event out of band was not queued in redis e.g.